CKIS Safeguarding Statement 2023

 - taking action to enable all children to have the best outcomes.

-Aims of the Schools’ Safeguarding Arrangements
+Aims of the Schools’ Safeguarding Arrangements:

 Charlton Kings Infants’ School recognises that all adults, including supply staff, volunteers, non-teaching staff and management committee members, have a full and active part to play in protecting our pupils from harm, and that the welfare of each child is of paramount importance.
-All staff have a responsibility to provide a safe environment in which children can learn.
+All staff have a responsibility to provide a safe environment in which children can learn and flourish.
 Staff and volunteers are particularly well placed to observe possible outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.

 We will do this by: